opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows Wordpress users to put a video and description behind Github oauth prompt.
-It can optionally check for sponsorship of a given organization to allow access.
+It can optionally check for sponsorship of a given organization or user to allow access.

 == Description ==